kauffecup/kauffecup.github.io/posts/_posts/2015-12-10-deploying-hubot-on-bluemix.markdown

 layout: post
 title: "Deploying Hubot on Bluemix"
 tags: [bluemix, hubot]
+description: >
+  How to deploy GitHub's Hubot on IBM's PaaS Bluemix
 ---

 *Update: These instructions have been merged in to Github's repo via [Hubot Pull